Peanuts-83/P14-WealthHealth/simple-select-menu/README.md

-# simple-select-menu - REACT component
+# simple-select-menu - REACT

-Create a select menu providing options to select.
+*Create a select menu providing options to select.
+It can take a placeholder as desired, returns value and can be set back to default state once form has been sent.*

 ## Installation